Group Residency Programme Italy

 -

-What is the Group Residencies program?
+What is the Group Residency programme?

-The Group Residencies program is a supportive environment for artists to research, practice, and collaborate.
+The Group Residency programme is a supportive environment for creative practitioners and researchers to research, practice, and collaborate.
 Residents participate in workshops, individual work, and multidisciplinary projects.
-The program is based in Collemacchia, Italy, and the Orkney Islands of Scotland.

 -

-Who can apply to the program?
+Who can apply to the programme?

 -

-What are the costs of the program?
+What are the costs of the programme?

 -